By Dr Joe

 2. Hibiscus tea

 This is a tropical plant.
 Its botanical name is Hibiscus Sabdariffa.
 I grew up with this plant and I can confirm that hibiscus plant and it’s flowers are a beauty to behold.
 Even more beautiful in the mornings.
-What I didn’t know watching this beautiful plant is that; it has fairly good medicinal properties.
+What I didn’t know watching this beautiful plant in my childhood is that; it has fairly good medicinal properties.

 Yes, hibiscus tea has blood pressure lowering effect.
 And you should take advantage of this.

 Hibiscus tea has a combined tarty and sweet flavour.
 This is coupled with an eye-catching lighter than beetroot red colour.

 Does hibiscus tea reduce blood pressure?

 Answer: Yes, it does.
 Hibiscus teas was put to the test in this study.
 Individuals with mild hypertension who were not any anti hypertensive medications were given hibiscus tea against a placebo group.